Dog-Friendly Broome: Visiting Broome with a Dog

 Go for a wander through the streets of Chinatown with your pup, keeping an eye out for the many signs explaining the history of Broome.
 Keep an eye out for Sun Pictures, the world’s oldest operating picture gardens.

 It’s also worthwhile detouring to Streeter’s Jetty, a jetty constructed in the late 19th century through the mangroves to allow access for the merchants and pearl dealers.
-At the time of my visit it was closed, but it has since re-opened.
 Further along the waterfront climb up to the Roeback Bay Lookout, for beautiful views over the mangroves and bay.

 Staying in Broome isn’t the only option available to experience this region.
 If you want the Broome experience but without the crowds of Broome, head to the many camping spots located north of town.